CoralCoralCoralCoral/documentation/sprints/sprint_4/use_cases.md

 #### **Step 2** -- The Oracle will inform the user of the problem, for example that hospitals are near full capacity, and the situation needs to be handled urgently.

 #### **Step 3** -- The Oracle will give the user advice that they should consider an intervention in order to solve the situation.
 The user can ask for some more advice.
-Go to Alternative Flow 1.
+Go to Alternative Flow.

 #### **Step 4** -- The user dismisses the Oracle and continues playing.

-### 7. Alternative Flow #1 -- Exceptions to main flow.
+### 7. Alternative Flow -- Exceptions to main flow.

 #### **Step 1** -- The Oracle will explain why the intervention could help.
 The User can ask for alternative actions to take.